keyboard_arrow_up

 Bipole Electromagnet

-An electromagnet design in which the magnetic coil is located between two steel plates parallel to each other, which act as the north and south poles.
+An electromagnet configuration where the coil is positioned between two parallel steel plates that function as the north and south poles, enhancing magnetic efficiency.

 Ceramic Magnet